- Top

 In response to such trends as the sharp increase in the world’s population and its continued urbanization along with the rapid economic growth of emerging and developing nations, the depletion of natural resources essential for living has become an issue.
 Seven & i Group is working toward achieving a circular economy that makes effective use of resources by working with customers and business partners to reduce waste, collect recyclable resources at stores, promote recycling, and reuse materials.

-With regard to the reduction of plastic shopping bags that has been attracting increased attention lately, the “GREEN CHALLENGE 2050” environmental declaration states that use of plastic shopping bags should be reduced to zero by 2030, and the materials used for shopping bags should be sustainable, natural materials such as paper.
+With regard to the reduction of plastic shopping bags that has been attracting increased attention lately, Seven & i Group’s “GREEN CHALLENGE 2050” environmental declaration sets the goal of replacing 50% of containers and packaging used in our original products by 2030, and 100% by 2050, with environmental-friendly materials.
+In addition, with regard to the reduction of plastic bags, we aim to reduce the use of plastic shopping bags to zero by 2030, and adopt sustainable, natural materials such as paper for shopping bags.

 Seven & i Group is promoting an important initiative to recover and recycle empty containers and other materials from its products.
 Every Group company cooperates with customers and local governments to collect recycling resources such as bottles, cans, polystyrene, paper cartons, and PET bottles at stores in accordance with local waste disposal sorting rules.
 Recently, some stores of the Group have also been cooperating with local governments to collect small electrical appliances, which have been drawing attention as “urban mines.”